Web Content Approval Chain

 If there is a disagreement about web content, or a Content Approver is not participating in the web content review procedures as required by their position, the webmaster may call in the Content Arbitrator to mediate.

-All content is subject to final edit by the Web Team.
+All content is subject to final edit by the Communications and Marketing Team.
 All content will be created, reviewed, and updated according to the School of Education Web Writing Guide and Brand Guidelines.

 Content Creation Procedure